BTMurph0/booking-form/README.md

 # Appointment Booking App (GP booking form)

-A small Next.js app that provides a GP appointment booking form.
-It demonstrates a multi-step form built with react-hook-form, Zod validation, Tailwind CSS for styling, and a simple client-side store for persisting form state.
+A small Next.js app implementing a GP appointment booking form.
+Demonstrates a multi-step form built with react-hook-form, Zod validation, and Tailwind CSS for styling.
+State is handled in-component / persisted with localStorage or form context (Zustand is no longer used).
+The project uses the Next.js App Router (Pages Router is not used).

 ## Features
 - Multi-step GP appointment booking flow
 - Validation with Zod
 - react-hook-form for form handling
 - Tailwind CSS for styling
-- Client-side state (Zustand) to persist form values between steps
+- Client-side state persisted via localStorage / form context (no Zustand)
 - Navigation using Next.js App Router

 ## Tech stack